 Open Access publishing can be confusing for new professionals and tenured faculty alike, but it doesn't have to be.
-This guide has been created to help you navigate the process of publishing your work openly and/or archiving a copy of your research in an open repository.
+This guide can help you navigate the process of publishing your work openly and/or archiving a copy of your research in an open repository.

 In addition to sources linked throughout the text, this guide drew structure and information from "Open Access Publishing: Where to Start" by Abby Elder.